day50-dev/.github/profile/README.md

-Terminal-based cli AI tooling for your workflows.

-Agents, cost management, security systems, transpilers, renderers, and orchestrators.

-Any model.
-Any provider.
-Open source.
-Always free.
+Better tooling for local, on-prem models and inference, done in the unix way.